 After the whole Tim Donaghy scandal, it would be smart if athletes decided to stop gambling, at least for a while.
-Even though there is very little stopping audiences from using websites like casinokompassi.com nettikasinot to put a few wagers on here and there, recent events have shown that athletes should not engage in gambling in the same way.
+Even though there is very little stopping audiences from using websites like casinokompassi.com nettikasinot to put a few wagers on here and there, and the fact that you can now use cryptocurrency so no one can trace your tracks (gambling with cryptocurrency Is explained in depth here), recent events have shown that athletes should not engage in gambling in the same way.
 Since the Donaghy story broke, we have heard about Charles Barkley and Adam Jones (formerly known as Pacman) getting sued by Las Vegas casinos for not paying their gambling bills.
 This week we now hear that Alonzo Mourning is also charged with having an unpaid bill at a Vegas casino.
 As enjoyable as gambling can be, especially when done through a pay by phone deposit method, perhaps athletes should leave it to the fans to engage in such practices.

 Barkley has been quoted saying that he [Charles] has a gambling problem, but he has the money to afford it…another great Barkley quote.
 Zo apparently owes $50,000 to the same casino that Barkley owed his money.
 However, reports say that Zo’s debt was not from casino gambling but from reserving a dining room for his charity during last year’s all-star break.

 Although Zo might not been in Vegas gambling away his money, why do he and other athletes not pay their bills?
 It only costs them more money and hassle in the long run by running away from debt.
 This gives the athletes a bad image in the media and can hurt their careers.